 Travel aberrations in the XXI century

-This is my mapamundi updated the year 2016 with all the five continents crossed overland: Europe in vertical from Algeciras to Kirkenes and in horizontal from Lisbon to Perm; Asia in horizontal from Istanbul to Hokkaido and in vertical from Tiksi to Cape Comorin; Africa in vertical from Melilla to Cape Town and in horizontal from Massawa to Dakar; America in vertical from Ushuaia to Fairbanks and in horizontal from Belem to Arequipa; and Oceania from Perth to Cairns.
+This is my mapamundi updated the month of February of the year 2017 with all the five continents crossed overland: Europe in vertical from Algeciras to Kirkenes (via Russia) and in horizontal from Lisbon to Perm; Asia in horizontal from Istanbul to Hokkaido and in vertical from Tiksi to Cape Comorin; Africa in vertical from Melilla to Cape Town and in horizontal from Massawa to Dakar; America in vertical from Ushuaia to Fairbanks and in horizontal from Belem to Arequipa; and Oceania from Perth to Cairns.
 Never taking planes.

 I only consider a good traveler he who has a mapamundi filled with many arrows showing his travels mostly overland or by boat, without taking airplanes (except for crossing continents, or islands countries in Oceania), covering most of our lovely planet.
 A mapamundi is like the Identity Card for any serious traveler; a mapamundi is the truth.